Written By: Nick Todorovic and Danika Winkel, Summer Student

 However, Uber’s automatic coverage during this time is also low.
 If a driver was to get into an accident after they have logged in, but before they have yet accepted a pick-up request, Uber’s automatic plan would only provide a maximum potential coverage of $1 million for losses or injuries; much less than the $2 million potential coverage for accidents occurring when the driver has accepted a ride request or is transporting a passenger.
 A driver, who is very seriously injured in this “grey area” period, may find that their coverage is inadequate in relation to their loss.

-In the event that an Uber driver is involved in an accident with an uninsured or unidentified motorist and passengers in the Uber are injured, Uber’s automatic plan stipulates that the policy will cover no more than $200,000 for those bodily injuries, regardless of the number of passengers who are injured, and the severity of these injuries.
+In the event that an Uber driver is involved in an accident with an uninsured or unidentified motorist and passengers in the Uber are injured, Uber’s automatic plan stipulates that the policy will also cover $200,000,000 for those bodily injuries, regardless of the number of passengers who are injured, and the severity of these injuries.

-In addition to this very low figure, this maximum possible amount of $200,000 would have to be pro-rated, or split amongst all of the injured passengers.
+This maximum possible amount of $200,000,000 would have to be pro-rated, or split amongst all of the injured passengers.

 In the event that passengers suffer bodily injuries and the Uber driver’s vehicle is damaged, Uber’s automatic plan stipulates that the passengers’ recovery will be even lower.
 In this instance, only 95% of the total amount payable will be put towards the passengers’ bodily injuries, and 5% of this figure will go towards the damages to the driver’s vehicle.